gabrielkoehl/psTerminalPerfCounter/README.md

 # psTerminalPerfCounter

+Initiated from my role as SQL Server consultant since I always want to use what's available, namely PowerShell

 ![Monitoring Example](docs/src/example_memory.png)

 A PowerShell module for creating and using predefined performance counter configurations with real-time terminal-based visualization.
 This module addresses the challenge of efficiently monitoring system performance by providing ready-to-use presets tailored to specific requirements.

-Initiated from my role as SQL Server consultant since I always want to use what's available, namely PowerShell
+It also currently supports remote server checks.

+From version 0.2.0 onward, there is already a lot of code for monitoring multiple remote servers, but I introduced some hard‑to‑work‑around constraints due to my preference for classes, since classes cannot be streamed across sessions.
+Therefore, the 0.2.0 release focuses on completing bug fixes and QoL improvements.

 <div align="center">
 <img src="docs/src/logo.png" alt="Alt Text" style="width: 30%;">